openemr/openemr-analytics/README.md

 ## Prerequisites

-Right now, just docker and openEMR.
+Right now, just docker and openEMR in a 64 bit environment.

 ## Installing